higress-group/higress-console/backend/sdk/src/main/resources/plugins/ai-proxy/README_EN.md

 ---
-title: AI Agent
+title: AI Proxy
-keywords: [AI Gateway, AI Agent]
+keywords: [AI Gateway, AI Proxy]
-description: AI Agent plugin configuration reference
+description: AI Proxy plugin configuration reference
 ---
 ## Function Description
-`AI Agent` plugin implements AI agent functionality based on OpenAI API contracts.
+`AI Proxy` plugin implements AI proxy functionality based on OpenAI API contracts.
 It currently supports AI service providers such as OpenAI, Azure OpenAI, Moonshot, and Qwen.

 > **Note:**
 > When the request path suffix matches `/v1/chat/completions`, corresponding to text generation scenarios, the request body will be parsed using OpenAI's text generation protocol and then converted to the corresponding LLM vendor's text generation protocol.